This page was last updated on October 7th, 2022

 It's important to know when School Holidays are taking place because that means high season.
 Prices will be at their peak.
 And especially attractions will be crowded.
 Because the Dutch have more holiday leave than most countries in the world (up to 8 weeks per year), they will take a lot of day trips, apart from their proper vacations.
 Meaning most tourist attractions in the country will be extra busy.

-May Holiday: April 30 - May 8, 2022 - Officially week 17 only.
+May Holiday: April 29 - May 7, 2023 - Officially one week only.
 However, many schools also close for a second week.
 Either before or after the official week.

-You might have noticed that these dates are quite extended during the Summer and Autumn Holiday.
+You might have noticed that these dates are quite extended during the Spring, Summer and Autumn holiday.
 It's not that kids have all this time off.
 It's because the country is split up in three zones (North, Middle, South) to alleviate the worst congestion during these school holidays.

 The month of August